npdare/RenovAI/replit.md

-# HomeVision - Premium AI-Powered Interior Design Platform
+# RenovAI - Minimalist AI-Powered Interior Design Platform

 ## Overview

-HomeVision is a sophisticated full-stack web application targeting interior designers, architects, and design-conscious homeowners.
-The platform provides AI-powered room visualization, premium design inspiration, curated product marketplace, and comprehensive monetization features including freemium subscriptions and affiliate commerce.
+RenovAI is a sophisticated full-stack web application targeting interior designers, architects, and design-conscious homeowners.
+The platform provides AI-powered room visualization with a minimalist black and white aesthetic inspired by luxury design studios like Invilla.
+Features include genuine AI room analysis using GPT-4o, DALL-E 3 visualization generation, and a premium user experience focused on simplicity and sophistication.

 ## System Architecture